MicrosoftDocs/azure-aks-docs/articles/aks/custom-certificate-authority.md

     > [!NOTE]
     > This operation triggers a model update, ensuring new nodes have the newest CAs required for correct provisioning.
 AKS creates additional nodes, drains existing ones, deletes them, and replaces them with nodes that have the new set of CAs installed.

-### Install CAs after node pool creation

-If your environment can be successfully provisioned without your custom CAs, you can provide the CAs by deploying a secret in the `kube-system` namespace.
-This approach allows for certificate rotation without the need for node recreation.

-* Create a [Kubernetes secret][kubernetes-secrets] YAML manifest with your base64 encoded certificate string in the `data` field.

-    ```yaml
-    apiVersion: v1
-    kind: Secret
-    metadata:
-        name: custom-ca-trust-secret
-        namespace: kube-system
-    type: Opaque
-    data:
-        ca1.crt: |
-          {base64EncodedCertStringHere}
-        ca2.crt: |
-          {anotherBase64EncodedCertStringHere}
-    ```

-    Data from this secret is used to update CAs on all nodes.
-Make sure the secret is named `custom-ca-trust-secret` and is created in the `kube-system` namespace.
-Installing CAs using the secret in the `kube-system` namespace allows for CA rotation without the need for node recreation.
-To update or remove a CA, you can edit and apply the YAML manifest.
-The cluster polls for changes and updates the nodes accordingly.
-It may take a couple minutes before changes are applied.

-    > [!NOTE]
-    >
-    > containerd restart on the node might be required for the CAs to be picked up properly.
-If it appears like CAs aren't correctly added to your node's trust store, you can trigger a restart using the following command from node's shell:
-    >
-    > ```systemctl restart containerd```

 ## Configure a new AKS cluster to use a custom CA